Phone: (307) 766-6446

 The Graduate Neuroscience Program is designed to enable graduate students to acquire competence in the various disciplines necessary for research and teaching careers in neuroscience.
 The current interests of the Neuroscience faculty include sensory neurophysiology, behavioral neuropharmacology, neurodevelopment, neuroendocrinology, neurodegeneration, and synaptic plasticity.

 Students and faculty have access to outstanding resources established by NIH Neuroscience Core grants.
 The Microscopy Core houses both light (Zeiss laser scanning, fluorescent) and electron (Transmission and Scanning) microscopes.
-Resources needed to conduct research ranging from behavioral to cellular or molecular are readily available within the Neuroscience Center.
+Resources needed to conduct research ranging from molecular, cellular circuit level to behavior are readily available within the Neuroscience Center.

 Doctoral Program Admission Minimum Requirements

 - GRE: 1100;